jcoleman7/Color-Flipper/README.md

-Hello, this is a simple color flipper that I have built.
+Hello, this is a simple color flipper that I have built using vanilla html css and javascript.